Cut a rug

 Monkey Business Images/Shutterstock

 Liven up the layout of your favorite room with 30 minutes of furniture rearranging.
 Move your bed closer to a window, or push your reading chair into that warm patch of sunlight on the floor.
-But be warned: Once you start, you may want to rearrange the rest of your house—in which case, you'll need these tricks straight from interior designers.
+But be warned: Once you start, you may want to rearrange the rest of your house.
+These foods help you burn extra calories.

 Hit the bull's-eye